-Reference term Definition Caretaker provisions The special arrangements and processes which will be applied during an election period.
-Council Greater Shepparton City Council and the services it provides, including but not limited to Riverlinks, Aquamoves, KidsTown, Childcare Centres and the Visitor Information Centre.
-Election period The 32-day period which starts at midnight on the last day for nominations and ends at 6.00pm on election day.
-Election material An advertisement, handbill, pamphlet or notice that contains electoral matter, but does not include an advertisement in a newspaper that is only announcing the holding of a meeting.
-Electoral matter Material which is intended or likely to affect voting in an election, such as: the views, strengths or weaknesses of any candidate; advocacy of the policies of Council or of a candidate;
+Reference Term Definition Council: Greater Shepparton City Council and the services it provides, including but not limited to Riverlinks, Aquamoves, KidsTown, Childcare Centres and the Visitor Information Centre.
+Election period: The 32-day period which starts at midnight on the last day for nominations and ends at 6.00pm on election day.
+Election material: An advertisement, handbill, pamphlet or notice that contains electoral matter, but does not include an advertisement in a newspaper that is only announcing the holding of a meeting.
+Electoral matter: Material which is intended or likely to affect voting in an election, such as: the views, strengths or weaknesses of any candidate; advocacy of the policies of Council or of a candidate; claims made by a candidate and/or responses to such claims; and the achievements of Council, but does not include any electoral material produced by or on behalf of the election manager for the purposes of conducting an election.
+Emergency: As defined in the Emergency Management Act 2013.
+Meeting A properly constituted meeting of Council, a Delegated Committee or a Community Asset Committee.
+Prohibited decision: Any decision of Council by resolution or under delegation: relating to the employment or remuneration of the Chief Executive Officer, other than the appointment or remuneration of an acting Chief Executive Officer; to commit Council to expenditure exceeding 1% of Council's income from general rates, municipal charges and service rates and charges for the preceding financial year; that Council considers could be reasonably deferred until after the election; or that Council considers should not be made during the election period.

-Emergency Meeting Prohibited decision claims made by a candidate and/or responses to such claims; and the achievements of Council, but does not include any electoral material produced by or on behalf of the election manager for the purposes of conducting an election.
-As defined in the Emergency Management Act 1986.
-A properly constituted meeting of Council, a Delegated Committee or a Community Asset Committee.
-1 Tottibiled decision Any decision of Council (by resolution or under delegation): relating to the employment or remuneration of the Chief Executive Officer, other than the appointment or remuneration of an acting Chief Executive Officer; to commit Council to expenditure exceeding 1% of Council's income from general rates, municipal charges and service rates and charges for the preceding financial year; that Council considers could be reasonably deferred until after the election; or that Council considers should not be made during the election period.
-Publication Includes any: advertisement (including job, television and radio advertisements), pamphlet, newsletter, handbill, bulk letter or email with more than 20 addressees press release social media post on a Council site, or as a Council representative on any other site website change report master plan submission to external bodies which will be made public notice or similar type document, whether in electronic or hard copy format.
+Publication: Includes any: advertisement (including job, television and radio advertisements), pamphlet, newsletter, handbill, bulk letter or email with more than 20 addressees press release social media post on a Council site, or as a Council representative on any other site website change report master plan submission to external bodies which will be made public notice or similar type document, whether in electronic notice or similar type document, whether in electronic or hard copy format.